mynomadicventures/KitchenSync/README.md

 A web interface or GUI implementation can be created for the same, with logic running the service in background upon a successful connection.

+* Support to write Configs to Sync different type of files, custom loggers, connect to db(in future versions.)

 # Version
 current version : 1.1